pmerienne/event-monitoring/README.md

 If you use an old JDK6, please consider upgrading, or edit the scripts for removing the unsupported options.
 If you use an JDK < 6, you have to upgrade.

 You must have a mongodb 2.0+ instance running on localhost port 27017.
-Mongodb must have database named eventdb with a user 'admin' (password : admin)
+Mongodb must have database named eventdb with an admin user (username : 'admin', password : 'admin')

 # Getting started

 You can download event-monitoring as a distribution bundle (.tar.gz or .zip) here (TODO make link).
-Unpack the binary and put the extracted directory into a conveninent location.
+Unpack the binary and put the extracted directory into a convenient location.

 Launch event-monitoring using the following command :